A word, first, on the audacity of coupling the names of

 very much my own way (so much so, that it helped to foreclose a career, in a

-field where it does help to lick or sniff or butter-up some butts), as you can
+field where it does help to belong to a recognized coterie), as you can

 easily verify here -- but each was, in his own unique way, an